-The first game of Mitch Sadowsky's ninth season with the Olympia Titans was win No. 150 for the veteran coach — and, with an experienced roster, he is excited to add several more to the tally this fall.
+The first game of Mitch Sadowsky's ninth season with the Olympia Titans was win No. 150 for the veteran coach.
+With an experienced roster, he is excited to add several more to the tally this fall.

 Perhaps more than anything else, the significance of Mitch Sadowsky's 150th win as the head coach of Olympia High's volleyball program is that it hammers home two truths.

 First, that the veteran coach has had some talented players and memorable teams come through his program.

 Second, that he is, in fact, a veteran coach — with this fall representing his ninth season, he has one of the longer single-school tenures in all of Central Florida.

 “I think if you’d told me nine years ago that I’d have 150 wins, I’d probably have laughed a little bit," Sadowsky said during practice this past Friday.
 "It is a pretty cool accomplishment when you take a couple minutes to look around and see what you’ve built.